dyson/envvar/README.md

 		c: 1,
 	}

-	// Define flags and envvars.
+	// define flags and envvars
 	flag.IntVar(&conf.a, "a", conf.a, "Value of a")
 	envvar.IntVar(&conf.a, "A", conf.a)